pranshugaba/hugo-website/content/posts/moving-back-to-hugo/index.md

 My site uses only two colours: {{% color "papayawhip" %}} and {{% color "#121212" %}}.
 Every element has one of these two colors.
 This makes the colour part of the CSS very simple, and I was also able to write the dark theme in no time.

 I love this simple design; I think it looks crisp and clear with no distractions.
-The content is legible and there won't be any "Low contrast" text.
+The content is legible and there won't be any "low contrast" text, much like a road sign.

+{{< figure src="road-sign.webp" class="small">}}

 I also love the creative decisions that I have to take when I have just two colours at my disposal.
 There are no box-shadows, no transparency, and no colour (except for images) on this site.
-This is in stark contrast to my Nuxt site which had all of those.

 I am no longer using Tailwind to style the site; I am using [Sass](https://sass-lang.com/) now.
 I do have to think of class names for each class, but using the BEM methodology helps.
-While Tailwind has most of the CSS features, I can use all CSS properties now such as underline-offset, smooth scrolling, etc.
+While Tailwind has most of the CSS features, it still lacks many newer CSS properties.
+I can now use all CSS properties now such as underline-offset, smooth scrolling, scroll-padding-top, etc.

-Hugo does not support Dart Sass as of writing.
-I really love the `@use` directive instead of the `@import` directive which is being deprecated.
+In Sass, we can split our CSS into different modules to make it more organised and easy to maintain.
+We can combine the modules using the `@use` directive, or the deprecated `@import` directive.
+I wanted to use  `@use` instead of  `@import`,  but it is only available in Dart Sass, which Hugo does not support  as of writing.
 So, what I do is I write in Dart Sass and live compile it.
 Hugo only gets the compiled CSS file.

-I have made the text bigger so it is easier to read.
+While I can no longer use Vue components, Hugo has templates, partials, and shortcodes that help me avoid repeating code.

 Performance wise, this site now scores perfectly on Lighthouse tests.
 It builds in ~150ms, which is really impressive.

 ## Conclusions

-Nuxt is powerful, maybe too powerful for me.
+While Nuxt is powerful, it is too powerful for a simple site like mine which has just text and images.
+I feel Hugo is more than enough for my needs.

 I like my stack now.
 It is boring, and that's a good thing.
 I have redesigned my site twice in the last three months, and have spent hardly any time writing content.
 I am done adding new features to this site now.
-It  has all I need.
-Now, I just need to start writing good content.
+It has everything I need.
+I just need to start writing more content now.

-I have moved it to the nuxt subdomain.
-Any new articles I will be adding to my main website only.
+I have moved my Nuxt website to the nuxt subdomain, and it will remain there for posterity.
+I won't be making any changes to it.
+I will publish new  posts on my new website only.